peerplays-network/bos-auto/docs/installation.rst

 ::

-    peerplays addkey
+    peerplays createwallet
     # you will be asked to provide a new wallet passphrase.
 Later in the
     # tutorial you will be asked to store that password in a file
     # (config.yaml)
+    peerplays addkey
-    # Afterwards, provide active private key for the witness
+    # You will be prompted to enter your active private key for the witness

 Funding the account
 -------------------